One year of high school chemistry and two years of algebra. A year of previous study of either physics or biology is recommended but not required.

 “I learned how to think and analyze in a scientific setting.” – Jack D. | New York, New York

-This course is designed for highly motivated students who want to strengthen their understanding of chemistry and current research methods.
-The daily program follows a seminar format, beginning with a morning online discussion about laboratory experiences, including animations and thematic videos, and culminating with afternoon online research presentations by faculty from Columbia University, sister academic institutions, industry, and National Laboratories.
+Intensive Seminars in Modern Chemistry is designed for highly motivated students who want to strengthen their understanding of chemistry and current research methods.
+The daily program follows a seminar format, beginning with a presentation by senior faculty members and researchers that is expanded upon through small group discussions and laboratory experiences.

 Luis Avila is a vibrational spectroscopist and a Columbia University Senior Lecturer in the Discipline of Chemistry.
 He received the M.Sc. in chemical physics from Babes Bolyai University (Romania) and his Ph.D. in chemistry education from Columbia.
 His current research interests include vibrational spectroscopy of materials and chemical education.
 He is a reviewer for the Journal of Chemical Education and the Journal of Science Education and Technology, and he has published papers and monographs on vibrational spectroscopy and authored laboratory manuals on instrumental methods and procedures.